Sebastian-na/course-management-system/README.md

 # Course Management System

 ## Live version
-A live version of the app lives here https://damp-savannah-75479.herokuapp.com (you can make http requests to this host if you want to)
+A live version of the app lives here https://damp-savannah-75479.herokuapp.com (you can make http requests to this host if you want to).

 ## Installation
 Clone the github repository